niemopen/ntac-admin/README.md

 # NIEM Technical Architecture Committee (NTAC)

 The NTAC is a Technical Steering Committee within the OASIS Open Project known as [NIEMOpen](https://github.com/niemopen/oasis-open-project).
 The NTAC is responsible for transforming the business requirements of NIEM into its technical architecture.
+Our meeting agenda and minutes are available on the [meeting page](meetings/README.md).
+Some of the working notes discussed at NTAC meetings may be found on the [documents](documents/README.md) page.

 ## Co-Chairs